gimox/json-routing/README.md

     console.log('Listening on port %d', server.address().port);
 });
 ```
-this is the main file, we set routing and add global setting to use ./api as root directory
+This is the main file, we set routing and add global setting to use ./api as root directory